Signet (SIG) Stock Sinks As Market Gains: What You Should Know

 Signet will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Signet to post earnings of $5.35 per share.
-This would mark year-over-year growth of 6.79%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.65 billion, down 5.7% from the year-ago period.
+The company is expected to report EPS of $5.35, up 6.79% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.65 billion, down 5.7% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $11.86 per share and revenue of $7.83 billion, which would represent changes of -3.42% and +0.01%, respectively, from the prior year.
+SIG's full-year Zacks Consensus Estimates are calling for earnings of $11.86 per share and revenue of $7.83 billion.
+These results would represent year-over-year changes of -3.42% and +0.01%, respectively.

-Any recent changes to analyst estimates for Signet should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Signet.
 These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Signet is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Signet currently has a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Signet is holding a Forward P/E ratio of 6.09.
-Its industry sports an average Forward P/E of 12.99, so we one might conclude that Signet is trading at a discount comparatively.
+Valuation is also important, so investors should note that Signet has a Forward P/E ratio of 6.49 right now.
+Its industry sports an average Forward P/E of 14.22, so we one might conclude that Signet is trading at a discount comparatively.

-We can also see that SIG currently has a PEG ratio of 0.76.
+Investors should also note that SIG has a PEG ratio of 0.81 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Jewelry was holding an average PEG ratio of 0.95 at yesterday's closing price.
+The Retail - Jewelry industry currently had an average PEG ratio of 1 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.